TheDevtop/exm/api/package.md

 ### Routes:

 - /ping           (Check if EXM is online)
 - /search         (Search for patterns in objects)
+- /search/all     (Search for patterns for all objects)
 - /replace        (Replace pattern with mapping, return entire object)
+- /replace/all    (Replace for all objects)
 - /reduce         (Reduce the object to its dictionary)
+- /reduce/all     (Reduce for all objects)
 - /map/reduce     (Replace pattern with mapping, return mapped only)
+- /map/reduce/all (MapReduce for all objects)

 ### JSON Forms: